 - Relevance to the chosen medium.

-Work that excels in the above criteria – work that is judged to be effective communication by the jury – represents Creative Excellence, and will be rewarded with the highest accolade - a Loerie Award.
+Work that excels in the above criteria – work that is judged to be an effective piece of communication by the jury – represents Creative Excellence, and will be rewarded with the highest accolade in our region - a Loerie Award.

 Around 160 South African, Regional and International judges have the formidable task to seek out work that is bold and innovative, and that challenges convention.
 Click here to see the judging panels